AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/historical_access/how_to_access_history.md

 3. The block number
 4. Private context

+Note: for this to work, you will need to import `ValueNoteMethods` at the beginning of the contract:

+#include_code value_note_imports yarn-project/noir-contracts/contracts/inclusion_proofs_contract/src/main.nr rust

 This will only prove the note existed, not whether or not the note has been nullified.
 You can prove that a note existed and had not been nullified in a specified block by using `prove_note_validity` which takes the same arguments:

 #include_code prove_note_validity yarn-project/noir-contracts/contracts/inclusion_proofs_contract/src/main.nr rust